MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/connectors-index-search.md

 If an item is discovered but not indexed, check the Errors tab for any issues that prevented the indexing process.

-> Note
+>[!NOTE]
-> Changes to user or group permissions (ACL) may take up to 24 hours to reflect in Microsoft Search and Microsoft 365 Copilot.
+>- Changes to user or group permissions (ACL) may take up to 24 hours to reflect in Microsoft Search and Microsoft 365 Copilot.
-> Permissions updates occur during a full crawl, not an incremental crawl.
+>- Permissions updates occur during a full crawl, not an incremental crawl.
-> If your data source permissions change after the last full crawl, a new full crawl must be triggered on-demand or scheduled to update the index.
+>- If your data source permissions change after the last full crawl, a new full crawl must be triggered on-demand or scheduled to update the index.
-> When testing in Microsoft Search or Microsoft 365 Copilot, make sure that you are searching with a searchable or queryable property.
+>- When testing in Microsoft Search or Microsoft 365 Copilot, make sure that you are searching with a searchable or queryable property.
 For more information, see (/microsoftsearch/manage-search-schema).